wilsonify/wilsonify.github.io/content/recipes/MOROCCAN SPICED COUSCOUS123.md

 and stir it up some more until it is mixed.
 Gently fold in the orange pieces and spinach.
 Season

-to your fucking taste .
+to your  taste .
 Serve cold or at room temperature.